Data-Driven Invariant Learning for Probabilistic Programs: Evaluation

-We summarize our findings as follows: \begin{itemize} \item {\tool} successfully synthesized and verified exact invariants for 15/18 benchmarks within a timeout of 600 seconds.
-Our tool was able to generate these 15 invariants in reasonable time, taking between 3 to 299 seconds.
+We summarize our findings as follows: \begin{itemize} \item {\tool} successfully synthesized and verified exact invariants for 14/18 benchmarks within a timeout of 300 seconds.
+Our tool was able to generate these 14 invariants in reasonable time, taking between 1 to 237 seconds.
 The sampling phase dominates the time in most cases.
 We also compare {\tool} with a tool from prior literature, \textsc{Mora}~\cite{bartocci2020mora}.
 We found that \textsc{Mora} can only handle a restrictive set of programs and cannot handle many of our benchmarks.
-We also discuss how our work compares with a few others in (\S\ref{sec:rw}). \item To evaluate sub-invariant learning, we created multiple problem instances for each benchmark by supplying different pre-expectations.
-On a total of 32 such problem instances, {\tool} was able to infer correct invariants in 25 cases, taking between 14 to 196 seconds. \end{itemize} The tables of experimental results can be found in the Appendix.
+We also discuss how our work compares with a few others in (\Cref{sec:rw}). \item To evaluate sub-invariant learning, we created multiple problem instances for each benchmark by supplying different pre-expectations.
+On a total of 34 such problem instances, {\tool} was able to infer correct invariants in 27 cases, taking between 7 to 102 seconds. \end{itemize} \iffull We present in the Appendix~\cref{app:results} \else We present in \href{https://arxiv.org/abs/2106.05421}{the extended version} \fi the tables of complete experimental results.
+Because the training data we collect are inherently stochastic, the results produced by our tool are not deterministic.\footnote{ The code and data sampled in the trial that produced the tables in this paper can be found at \url{https://github.com/JialuJialu/Exist}.} As expected, sometimes different trials on the same benchmarks generate different sub-invariants; while the exact invariant for each benchmark is unique, \tool may also generate semantically equivalent but syntactically different expectations in different trials (e.g. it happens for \biasdir).

 \paragraph{Implementation Details.} For input parameters to \tool, we use $\nruns = 500$ and $\nstates = 500$.
 Besides input parameters listed in~\cref{fig:cegl}, we allow the user to supply a list of features as an optional input.
-In feature generation, \getfeatures enumerates expressions made up by program variables and user-supplied features according to a grammar described in~\cref{app:params}.
-Also, when incorporating counterexamples $cex$ to the set of initializations $\states$, we make multiple copies of each counterexample to give them more weights in the training.
-All experiments were conducted on an Intel(R) Core(TM) i7-8700 CPU @ 3.20GHz machine with 32GB RAM running Ubuntu 18.04.4 LTS.
+In feature generation, \getfeatures enumerates expressions made up by program variables and user-supplied features \iffull according to a grammar described in~\cref{app:params}. \else according to a grammar. \fi Also, when incorporating counterexamples $cex$, we make 30 copies of each counterexample to give them more weights in the training.
+All experiments were conducted on a MacBook Pro 2020 with M1 chip running macOS Monterey Version 12.1.

-\subsection{R1: Evaluation of the exact invariant method}
+\subsection{R1: Evaluation of the Exact Invariant Method}